-In recognition of the continued development of the Company, as well as in response to a higher level of regulatory oversight, a number of changes were made to the Company's governance structures during 2018.
+In recognition of the continued development of the Company, as well as in response to a higher level of regulatory oversight, a number of changes were made to the Company's governance structures during 2019.
 These included the following:

-- Establishment of two new committees; an Executive Management Team and a Claims Committee. - Revised Committee membership including addition of members of the Executive Management Team as attendees of appropriate management committees. - Appointment of new roles and resources within First, Second and Third Line teams.
+- Establishment of an Outsourcing Committee and as part of the Company's Recovery and Resolution Plan a Recovery Steering Committee. - Revised committee membership including addition of members of the Executive Management Team as attendees of appropriate management committees. - Appointment of new roles and resources within First, Second and Third Line teams. - Splitting the role formerly held by the Head of Risk and Compliance into two separate PCF positions, Chief Risk Officer and Head of Compliance.